AznStevy/C-Elegans-Model-Generation/README.md

 ![download image](https://i.imgur.com/9MlhHNI.png "Download Image")

 ## Normal Usage
+This code is written so that you will NEVER have to touch the code, only the `config.json` and `cell_key.json` files.
 To start up the script, navigate to the root directory of the project folder in a terminal and enter `jupyter notebook c_elegans_model_building.py`.
 This will then open up the jupyter notebook in your default browser.
 If this doesn't work, then look in the terminal for a link and the copy-paste that into your browser of choice.
 Afterwards, the only thing the should potentially be edited is the `name = ` variable on the very first line.
 After the program is run, the output/workspace will be in a subfolder within the `workspace` folder with this `name` preceeded by a run date.

 ![edit_name](https://i.imgur.com/QxpVbHJ.png "Edit Name")